derekfountain/zx-spectrum-pico-interface-one/README.md

 * Cartridge eject, allowing cartridges to be changed as required
 * Configuration file allows auto-insertion of selected cartridges at start up

+I'd be interested to receive feedback from anyone who tries to build one.

 Derek Fountain, July 2023

 # Operation

 It should be fairly obvious.
-Select the Microdrive with the rotary encoder, click the right button to bring up the file selector, use the rotary to select and click the right button again.
+Select the Microdrive with the rotary encoder, click the right button to bring up the file selector, use the rotary to select a cartridge file, then click the right button again.
 The left button cancels.

 The file selector only brings up files named *.mdr, and it doesn't do subdirectories.
 This could be improved.

-If you create a file in the root of your SD card called zxes_config.txt (that's not a typo, I have an issue open to rename that file to match the reset of the project) and enter up to 8 lines, each with a filename giving the name of an MDR file on your SD card, those cartridge images will be loaded into the Microdrives on startup.
+If you create a file in the root of your SD card called zxes_config.txt (that's not a typo, I have an issue open to rename that file to match the rest of the project) and enter up to 8 lines, each with a filename giving the name of an MDR file on your SD card, those cartridge images will be loaded into the Microdrives on startup.
 (Startup meaning the Pico startup, not the Spectrum start up.)